-A property in south-west London had suffered a flooded basement due to water ingress.
+A property in south-west London had suffered a flooded basement due to water ingress, and therefore needed our basement flood cleaning service.
 It is unknown whether the cause of the ingress was from a faulty basement sump pump or breach of the damp proof membrane.

 Regardless of the cause, we were called to undertake an assessment of the damage to the structure, the spread of moisture, and advise on the most efficient drying method as most of the basement had been flooded.

 The flooded basement floor was a floating floor and consisted of a concrete slab, delta cavity drainage membrane, closed cell insulation, water underfloor heating system and sand cement screed.